rstatsinger/contrast-go-test-bench-docker/README.md

 ## Installation/Requirements

-A Contrast Security account, git, and docker
+A Contrast Security account, git, and docker (with docker compose)

 # How to Run